mohedano-j/northwind/README.md

    - There is a Northwind database backup located here: ./Source/Northwind.Support/Northwind.zip.
    - You should be able to create a new "Northwind" database locally and restore this backup on top of it.

-2. Build and publish the Northwind.Web application to a local folder.

-   - We want to publish the Web API in IIS, so that we can call it while debugging the Angular application.
-   - In Visual Studio, publish to a local folder.
-For example: C:\_publish\northwind.web\

-3. Configure the Northwind.Web application to run under IIS.
+2. Configure both the Northwind.Web and Northwind.Web.Store projects to run under their named configurations:
+	- In Visual Studio at the top of the screen select the "Northwind.Web" project.
+	- Once this project has been selected, its name should appear next to the green play button.

-   - At the end of the day this URL should work: http://localhost/northwind.web/products/
+	- To the right of the play button there is a down-arrow.
-   - Create a new web application called "northwind.web" under your default web site.
-   - Point this application at the published application you setup above.
-   - Locally, I created a new app pool called "northwind.web" that runs under my account.
-Ideally you would create a custom account and assign permissions accordingly.

-4. In Visual Studio, run the Northwind.Angular.Web application.
+	- Click the down arrow and change from "IIS Express" to "Northwind.Web".
+	- Repeat for "Northwind.Web.Store".

+3. Setup the solution to run multiple projects simulateously.
+	- Right-click on the Northwind solution and select properties.
+	- The "Startup Project" item on the left should be selected.
+	- Click the radio button next to "Multiple startup projects".
+	- For both "Northwind.Web" and "Northwind.Web.Store" change the action to "Start".

+You should now be able to debug both the web API project as well as the client application in Visual Studio.

 ## To Do